shreynolds/openCertamen/README.md

 # Notes for Magis
-When it says 'go to the directory that the code is in', open terminal and type cd Desktop (enter) cd openCertamen (enter) and then you are in the directory
+When it says 'go to the directory that the code is in', open terminal and type `cd Desktop cd openCertamen
+`
+and then you are in the directory.
+Make sure you hit return after both of those commands.

 If you want to update the code, go to the directory and type `git pull` and it will be updated if the code has been updated.